defagos/CoconutKit/README.markdown

 ### Release notes

+#### Version 2.0.2

+* Fix an issue with non-running animations incorrectly started after the application wakes up from background
+* Add HLSFileManager
+* Fix default capacity for stacks used in storyboards
+* Add bundle parameter to HLSModelManager creation methods

 #### Version 2.0.1

 * HLSCursor now fills the associated view frame and resizes properly, the spacing parameter has therefore been removed.
 The cursor behaviour has been improved.
 The animation duration can now be changed